pmbittner/Polypropylene/README.md

 -   Enhancing Dependency Specification: Currently, properties are allowed to depend on other property types.
 Entities however may only be allowed to contain certain combinations (configurations) of properties.
 For instance, two property types could be exclusive to each other as they implement respectively contradicting data or behaviour.
-Such additional constraints could be implemented by using techniques from software product line engineering, especially feature models.
+Such additional constraints could be implemented by using techniques from software product-line engineering, especially feature models.

 -   Dependencies are not considered upon property removal, yet.
  When removing a property, dependencies of other properties may break.